trento-project/ansible/README.md

 You can test the playbook using vagrant, the default configuration in this repository assumes that you have VirtualBox, change it to what matches your setup.

-The `Vagrantfile` contains sane defaults for running the playbook, you can find the application running on `localhost:8080` or `trento.local:8080` if you have `trento.local` as `localhost` alias in your `/etc/hosts`.
+The `Vagrantfile` contains sane defaults for running the playbook, it assumes that you have `trento.local` as `localhost` alias in your `/etc/hosts`.

+You can reach the trento application using `https://trento.local:8443`.

+The Vagrantfile contains a self signed certificate for `trento.local` domain, make sure you accept the exception when prompted by your browser.

 Start the vagrant box